xyhtac/icingatelegram/README.md

 ```
 conf.d/aggregation-services.conf > /etc/icinga2/conf.d/
 ```

+---
+**NOTE**
-Note: By default the aggregated service always return ‘Ok’ status ignoring all statuses of listed services.
+By default the aggregated service always return ‘Ok’ status ignoring all statuses of listed services.
 This is done to avoid notifications generation by the dummy host.
 If you prefer the listed service state to be propagated to the dummy host, uncomment state calculation blocks.

+---
 2. Add sample-project.conf to your Icinga configuration.
 Change project name, rename hostgroups according to your environment:
 ```
 conf.d/sample-project.conf > /etc/icinga2/conf.d/